lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 ##### Trophy

-A trophy may be put into play using a master phase action (or can be retrieved as described in traits: Red List).
+A trophy may be put into play using a master phase action (or can be retrieved as described in [traits: Red List](#traits)).
 It has no effect until it is moved to a vampire.
 Once placed on a vampire, a trophy is controlled by the controller of the vampire it is on, and it cannot be awarded again.

 ##### Out-of-turn

 You may play an out-of-turn master card whenever appropriate during another Methuselah’s turn.
-Doing so counts against the allotted number of master phase actions you receive in your next master phase, even if the out-of-turn master card is cancelled (see Master Phase).
+Doing so counts against the allotted number of master phase actions you receive in your next master phase, even if the out-of-turn master card is cancelled (see [Master Phase](#2-master-phase)).

 Regardless of the number of master phase actions you normally have, you cannot play a second out-of-turn master card before your next master phase.
 You cannot play an out-of-turn master card on your own turn.

+##### Other master cards

+Any master cards not explained here have their effects described on them.

 #### Minion Cards

 Minion cards are cards that your vampires and allies (collectively referred to as “minions”) play.
 A minion card in play is controlled by the controller of the minion it is on.
 If a minion card is just in play and not on another controlled card, then it is controlled by the Methuselah who played it.